 The 10 Best Lavalier Microphones

 This wiki has been updated 36 times since it was first published in December of 2016.
 Offering clip-on convenience, these lavalier microphones are designed to record or broadcast audio in a discreet manner, whether in live settings or on a narrative or documentary set.
 They are an ideal solution for tracking sound when the environment or filming angle isn't conducive to the use of a boom or a handheld mic.
 We've ranked them by sound quality, durability, and transmission range.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes